jeremieb/jeremieb/README.md

 **jeremieb/jeremieb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 Bonjour, I am a Senior Product Designer.
 I design mobile apps from start to finish, for iOS and Android platforms.
-Not only am I competent in all aspects of the design process, but also strong at communicating design intent verbally and visually What makes me unique is a special blend of creative, technologist, iOS developer, and UI/UXer.
+Not only am I competent in all aspects of the design process, but also strong at communicating design intent verbally and visually.
+What makes me unique is a special blend of creative, technologist, iOS developer, and UI/UXer.

 ---